Elective courses allow students to explore their areas of interest and develop deep competencies that align with their career goals.

 - Taking elective coursework – Marshall offers close to 100 elective courses for MBA students in any given year;

 - Designing an individualized program of study that cuts across several functional areas*;

 - Selecting courses from other graduate schools within the university*- students may take up to nine elective units at another USC graduate school

 *Available to second year MBA students who have completed all core curriculum and are in good standing (minimum 3.0 GPA)

-The Marshall Graduate Elective Course Guide is a tool students can use to determine which electives align with their career path.
 Please note course offerings are not guaranteed and students should consult the Schedule of Classes for courses offered during any given term.

 Featured Elective Courses

 The purpose of this course is to understand the theory and processes of negotiation as it is practiced in a variety of settings.
 The course is designed to be relevant to the broad spectrum of negotiation problems that managers face.
 Considerable emphasis is placed on simulations, role-playing and case studies.

 This class addresses the strategic and operational issues that companies face in multiple industries, and the responses of chief financial officers who are responsible for the accounting and financial planning and decision making.
 The class includes guest speakers, CFOs who present how they view the business as a whole and measure performance effectively.